SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Methodology

 \subsubsection{Salient Compression}

 Uncompressed greyscale imagery is three times more compact then conventional RGB imagery, using a single channel to store pixel luminance.
 While colour JPEG compression efficiency can be attributed to an aggressive reduction of colour information via chroma subsampling \cite{wallaceJPEGStillPicture1991}, greyscale JPEG compression further reduces imagery sizes by removing the colour channels entirely, instead solely using pixel luminance.

-To embed the detected road users within the highly compressed greyscale JPEG imagery, 3 distinct shade values were chosen at large intervals to represent the segmentation masks to be clearly defined during the later recolouring process, with the remaining shades constituting the rest of the image in greyscale.
-A value of 240 represents a person, 200 a bicycle and 160 a vehicle.
-Once the greyscale segmentation mask and greyscale image were combined, the imagery was compressed using greyscale JPEG compression.
+To embed the detected road users within the highly compressed greyscale JPEG imagery, 3 distinct shade values are chosen at large intervals to represent the segmentation masks to be clearly defined during the later recolouring process, with the remaining shades constituting the rest of the image in greyscale.
+A shade value of 240 represents a person, 200 a bicycle and 160 a vehicle.
+Once the greyscale segmentation mask and greyscale image are combined, the imagery is compressed using greyscale JPEG compression.